+Flex and ActionScript Option Description

+-flex-sdk-root The location of the root of a valid Flex SDK.
+This folder must contain a frameworks folder that contains a flex-config.xml file.
+It must also contain a bin folder that contains an MXMLC executable.

+Equivalent property name:

+com.fortify.sca.FlexSdkRoot

+-flex-libraries A colon- or semicolon-separated list (colon on most platforms, semicolon on Windows) of library names that you want to "link" to.
+In most cases, this list includes flex.swc, framework.swc, and playerglobal.swc (usually found in frameworks/libs/ in your Flex SDK root).
+Note: You can specify SWC or SWF files as Flex libraries (SWZ is not currently supported).

+Equivalent property name:

+com.fortify.sca.FlexLibraries

-Flex and ActionScript Option Description -flex-source-roots A colon- or semicolon-separated list of root directories in which MXML sources are located.
+-flex-source-roots A colon- or semicolon-separated list of root directories in which MXML sources are located.
 Normally, these contain a subfolder named com.
 For instance, if a Flex source root is given that is pointing to foo/bar/src, then foo/bar/src/com/fortify/manager/util/Foo.mxml is transformed into an object named com.fortify.manager.util.Foo (an object named Foo in the package com.fortify.manager.util).

-Equivalent property name: com.fortify.sca.FlexSourceRoots
+Equivalent property name:

+com.fortify.sca.FlexSourceRoots